IQSS/dataverse-frontend/docs/reusable-components.md

 Built on the same pattern.
 The SPA section lives at `src/sections/dataset/dataset-files/files-tree/`; the standalone wrapper is in `src/standalone-tree-view/` and is the second entry point in `vite.config.reusable-components.ts` (`dv-tree-view`).
 The bundle config interface is `window.dvTreeViewConfig` (see [`src/standalone-tree-view/config.ts`](../src/standalone-tree-view/config.ts)).

+Set `downloadsDisabled` when downloads require terms acceptance or a guestbook; users can follow file links to the existing download flow.
+Set `includeDeaccessioned` when displaying a deaccessioned version.
+JSF supplies both flags.

 Feature flag (server-side): `dataverse.feature.react-tree-view`.

 The tree view ships: